 If you know that you want a Tubal Reversal then you have an easy decision.
 Just find a program like ours that has over 20 years experience, has an excellent track record and success rates, and offers the micro-surgical techniques at a fair cost.
-Choose a program where you go home home same day or within 24 hours.
+Choose a program where you go home same day or within 24 hours.
 Choose a program that insists on performing a hysterosalpingogram after 3 months to demonstrate that their work was successful and the tubes are open.
 There aren’t many programs like ours that want to prove that their surgery worked by performing the “dye test”, but we think it is only fair.
 Why go home and try for a year when the tubes are still blocked?
 You would be wasting valuable time.
 So maybe you should come to Saint Peters, Missouri.
-In the Show Me State we will show you our work was successful or else…we guarantee our work.
+In the Show-Me State, we will show you our work was successful or else…we guarantee our work.

 If you are not sure whether you should have a Tubal Reversal or IVF then please continue reading.

-If you are one of the many women or couples who are trying to decide whether or not to have a tubal ligation reversal surgery or move forward with in vitro fertilization, we try to make it easier for you here at Fertility Partnership.
-Most large studies have shown that usually it is better, at any age, to choose the tubal reversal surgery.
+If you are one of the many women or couples who is trying to decide whether or not to have a tubal ligation reversal surgery or move forward with in vitro fertilization, we try to make it easier for you here at Fertility Partnership.
+Most large studies have shown that usually, it is better, at any age, to choose the tubal reversal surgery.
 At Fertility Partnership we offer both services and can help you solve your dilemma.
 There is an old saying, “ if you are a hammer then everything is a nail”.
-If you are clinic that only offers one of those services, tubal reversal or IVF, then that is what you’re going to recommend.
+If you are a clinic that only offers one of those services, tubal reversal or IVF, then that is what you’re going to recommend.
 We offer both and therefore we are able to make you a promise and a guarantee.
 If we perform the reversal and are unable to demonstrate that at least one tube is open three months after the surgery, then we will credit our surgeon’s fee to your IVF costs.

 There are situations where we would not recommend tubal reversal as the first choice.